Paradiso: The Empyrean

 From the Primum Mobile, Dante ascends to a region beyond physical existence, the Empyrean, which is the abode of God.
 Beatrice, representing theology, is here transformed to be more beautiful than ever before.
 Her beauty echoes the tradition of courtly lyric, which also pertains to her courtly role in the narrative that revolves around helping Dante and purifying him so he can ascend.
 Dante becomes enveloped in light, first blinding him and then rendering him fit to see God (Canto XXX).

+Dante and Beatrice before the celestial rose in the Empyrean (engraving by Gustave Doré), Canto 31.

 Dante sees an enormous rose, symbolising divine love, the petals of which are the enthroned souls of the faithful (both those of the Old Testament and those of the New).
 All the souls he has met in Heaven, including Beatrice, have their home in this rose, and angels fly around the rose like bees, distributing peace and love.
-Beatrice now returns to her place in the rose, signifying that Dante has passed beyond theology in direct contemplation of God; St. Bernard, as a mystical contemplative, now guides Dante further (Canto XXXI), describing the heavenly rose and its occupants.
+Beatrice now returns to her place in the rose, signifying that Dante has passed beyond theology in direct contemplation of God.

+St. Bernard, as a mystical contemplative, now guides Dante further (Canto XXXI), describing the heavenly rose and its occupants.
 (St. Bernard may represent God, since he welcomes the pilgrim to the Empyrean, after which Dante is able to see God; in this reading, Beatrice would represent the Holy Spirit because she purifies Dante and brings him to St. Bernard and the Empyrean.)
 Ten women and eight men are pointed out to Dante in the Empyrean; the ladies appear in a hierarchy where Mary is the head and Eve is directly beneath her, followed by seven other Biblical women and Beatrice.
 The outnumbering of men by women recalls the beginning of the Inferno, in which many women appear in Limbo.